KjetilIN/Renewable-Energy-REST-API/readme.md

 ---

 This project is related to the course Cloud Technologies Course (PROG2005), Spring Semester 2023, taught at NTNU, Gjøvik.
-The project consists of a REST web application in Golang that provides the client with the ability to retrieve information about developments related to renewable energy production for and across countries.
-The application uses an existing webservice and an own data-centric webservice to gather and expose data via endpoints.
+The project consists of a REST application in Golang that provides the client with the ability to retrieve information about developments related to renewable energy production for and across countries.
+The application uses an existing service and an own data-centric service to gather and expose data via endpoints.
 The service allows for notification registration using webhooks, and it is dockerized and deployed using an IaaS system.

+**NOTE:** Firebase must be uploaded.
+[Read more here](#firebase-setup-not-optional)

 REST Web Services
 The REST web service used for this purpose are: